Weekend Reading – Reader questions, early retirement, 2.4% rules, all weather portfolios and more #moneystuff

 On Financial Independence Hub, more Americans are very worried about retirement as unemployment concerns balloon.

 A reader recently asked me about what U.S. healthcare stocks I intend to buy more of.
-Well, I already own JNJ, PFE and ABBV.
-I’m currently DRIPping >1 share each every quarter.
-I would like to own considerable amounts of MDT and MRK in the coming years.
-For the interested, I use iShares U.S. Healthcare ETF IYH to skim the U.S. healthcare stocks I want to own directly.
+Well, I already own JNJ but I do use ETF IYH to skim the U.S. healthcare stocks I want to own directly.
 Here are the top ETF holdings as of this week:

 Financial guru Wade Pfau hinted the COVID-19 pandemic has absolutely slashed the 4% safe withdrawal rate.
 What’s the so-called rule now?